emshahh/bathroom-map/README.md

 Welcome to the NYC Bathroom App!

-We your ultimate companion for locating bathrooms across the city!
+We are your ultimate companion for locating bathrooms across the city!
 Our app empowers you and fellow New Yorkers to join forces and build a comprehensive database of bathrooms available for public use.

 Much like the famous navigation app Waze, the NYC Bathroom App relies on community-driven data.
 Users can easily self-report bathrooms they've discovered, providing essential information about the location, cleanliness, accessibility, and amenities available.
 With your contributions, we aim to create a reliable and up-to-date resource for everyone navigating the city's diverse neighborhoods.